physics210/p210-2025/docs/Project02-instructions.md

 ## *3. Project details*
 Your task is to explore which parameters support stable orbits in the Saturnian model.
 You will develop one or more research questions that explore the phase space (sets of input parameters) that support stable orbits in this model.
-A key challenge in this project will be to develop the code that discriminates between stable and unstable orbits.
+A key challenge in this project will be to develop the code that discriminates between stable and unstable orbits, or between different types of stable orbits.

 Your project must include a minimum of three particles: one electron and two fixed-postion nuclei, or one fixed-position nucleus and two electrons.
 Your phase-space exploration should focus on finding ranges of initial conditions over which stable orbits occur.
-The most interesting investigations will typically include detailed explorations of the regions where there are transitions from stable to unstable orbits.
+The most interesting investigations will typically include detailed explorations of the regions where there are transitions from stable to unstable orbits, or between different types of stable orbits.

 You are not required to work at an atomic distance scale for this project.
 You can work at distances between the electons and nuclei that more closely resemble those used in the Electric Field Hockey tasks or to use atomic distance scales.
 It is up to you.